This story contains affiliate links.

 Capture the first day of school in a picture.
 There are so many creative ways to take your child’s photo.
 Ideally, try to pick a good spot that you can use every year so you can see how much your child grows from year to year.
 Not only does this give you something to look back on, but it shows your child that this is a very special day.

-- Go over transportation expectations
+- Go over transportation expectations.

 Make sure it is not a surprise how your child is getting to school.
-If the child is taking the bus for the very first time, it would help to show them ahead of time where they will be catching the bus.
-Also, assuring them that you will be waiting with them until the bus picks up and will be there to pick them up after the bus driver drops them off will help with any anxiety.
+If the child is taking the bus for the very first time, it will help to show them ahead of time where they will be catching the bus.
+Also, assuring them that you will be waiting with them until the bus picks up and will pick them up after the bus driver drops them off will help with any anxiety.
 Our friends at CSRA Kids have some great bus riding tips.